 Funding requirement: Maximum

-In reality there were a number of challenges and the complexity would require detailed negotiations with even our closest funding partners.
+In reality, there were a number of challenges and the complexity would require detailed negotiations with even our closest funding partners.
 However, we have access to more than 300 lenders across the globe including traditional lenders, private banks and niche lenders.
 We are also experts in bespoke fundraising activities and have a reputation for “thinking outside the box”.

 It was fairly obvious from an early stage that we would require the services of a private bank with a particular interest in the Middle East.
 As this has been a particularly buoyant market for UK property investors we were already aware of numerous private banks/niche lenders we could approach.
 There was the issue of the client’s status, and the source of their income, but those mortgage lenders with a specialist interest in the Middle East are well aware of these challenges which tend to be quite common.

 So, after detailed negotiations with a number of interested parties we were able to secure maximum funding on very competitive terms.
 The fact that the rate was linked to LIBOR meant that the client was subsequently able to benefit from falling base rates around the world.
-We tend to find that many mortgage lenders have interest in specific markets and as a consequence they tend to be the most competitive lenders in that particular area.
+We tend to find that many mortgage lenders have an interest in specific markets and as a consequence, they tend to be the most competitive lenders in that particular area.